MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 After signing a player in with XAL, your game should then create an xbox_live_context and pass the XAL user handle as a parameter.
 After that, the xbox_live_context should look and function the same as it does on UWP.

-For more information about signing in a player by using XAL in a Win32 game, see [Xbox Live Authentication Library (Xal)](../using-xbox-live/auth/xal.md).
+For more information about signing in a player by using XAL in a Win32 game, see [Authentication for Mobile Projects Using XAL](../using-xbox-live/auth/xal.md).

 ### xboxservices.config